raflyfahrezi/raflyfahrezi/README.md

 \
 \
 \
+Martin Foweler said,
 > “Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand.” – Martin Fowler
+Good programmers write code that humans can understand.”

 <!--
 **raflyfahrezi/raflyfahrezi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.